 Appeal circumstances are reviewed on a case-by-case basis and may include but are not limited to:

 Other cases may be considered if they are determined to have caused physical or psychological stress on a student.
 An appeal may not be based upon the need for funds nor the lack of knowledge that eligibility for aid was in jeopardy.

 - Student becomes seriously ill

 - Student’s relative dies

-- A copy of your academic plan created with and signed by your academic advisor demonstrating how you will achieve SAP by a specific point in time.
+- An academic plan created with and signed by your academic advisor or an advisor from the Academic Advising and Support Center demonstrating how you will achieve SAP by a specific point in time.
 Your academic plan should reflect realistic and attainable goals and may include necessary courses to achieve satisfactory academic progress standards.
 Your academic plan could take you to completion of your program rather than meeting SAP standards at a specific point in time as determined by your advisor.

 To expedite your appeal, submit all documents together and be as detailed as possible in your personal statement.